shrikeoos/weathered_front/README.md

 - Javascript (ES6)
 - create-react-app for boostraping the react project
 - React for the frontend
-- Redux for the state management
+- Redux for state management
 - Antd and CSS for styling
 - Leaflet for the interactive map
 - Jest for unit testing